talatkuyuk/next15-canary-bug-reproduction/README.md

 `npm run build` and `npm run start` --> open browser and click the articles, see there is NO error in production mode.

+Then,

 ```bash
 npm i -S next@v15.2.0-canary.56
 rm -rf .next && npm run dev
 ```

-and see there is NO error in development and production modes.
+and see **there is NO error** in development and production modes.

 Then,